worldamazing/plan/docs/overview.md

 ### Step Two: Funding the Core Fund and Beyond
 The GI aims to raise $25 trillion by engaging one billion people, each contributing $25,000.
-From this, 4%—or $1 trillion—will be allocated annually to fund operations and projects from 2025 to 2050.
+From this, 4%, or $1 trillion, will be allocated annually to fund operations and projects from 2025 to 2050.
 These resources will be used to acquire land, build infrastructure, and create self-sufficient communities.

 - Each member’s contribution is placed into a personal fund under their control, ensuring transparent and democratic spending decisions.
 The funds are used solely to acquire resources and support the community, with no portion going to personal salaries or enrichment.